-Pyramids DOD 1 2 3 4 5 6 7 8 Basic pyramid that includes Intermediate pyramid that includes Advanced Pyrar Advanced Pyramid that includes Highly advanced pyramid that includes 1 structure with 2 or more structures with 3 or more structures with 3 or more structures with 4 or more structures with 1 basic skills to the prep level position or above, lacking complexity Synchronized flyers not required 2 or more basic skills to the prep level position or above, lacking complexity Synchronized flyers not required OR 1 intermediate skill to the prep level position or above Synchronized flyers not required 2 or more intermediate skills to the prep level position or above Synchronized flyers not required 3 or more intermediate skills performed to the prep level position performed by 2 or more synchronized flyers OR 1-2 advanced skills performed with 1 flyer 1 of the 2 skills being executed to the extended position 2 advanced skills performed with 2 flyers 1 of the 2 skills being executed to the extended position by 2 or more synchronized flyers OR 3 advanced skills performed with 1 flyer 2 of the 3 skills being executed to the extended position 2 advanced skills with 2 of the 2 skills being executed to the extended position all performed by 2 or more synchronized flyers 3 advanced with 2 of the 3 skills being executed to the extended position all performed by 2 or more synchronized flyers 4 advanced skills with 2 of the 4 skills being executed to the extended position all performed by 2 or more synchronized flyers EXE 1- 3. -8 -10 synchronization, poor dismounts, lacks flexibility of body positions, poor precision synchronizati dismounts, average positions, average positions, average positions, average positions, average positions, average positions are provided by the provided provided positions are provided provide synchronization, no dismounts, average Average technique, good timing and synchronization, not very clean dismounts, average flexibility of body positions, average/fair precision Not very clean transitions Above average technique, timing, and synchronization; very good precision, very clean dismounts, above average flexibility of body positions Very clean transitions e, timing, and precision; perfect positions, majority mounts asitions 3 or more dropped falls, or missed stur movement.
-1-2 dropped stunts; 5-6 bobbles, multiple falls, or missed stunts.
-Some stunt movement.
-0-1 dropped stunt; 3-4 bobbles, minimal falls, or missed stunts.
-Minimal stunt movement. dropped stunts; 1-2 bobbles; no falls or missed stunts.
+Pyramids DOD 1 2 3 4 5 6 7 8 Basic pyramid that includes 1 structure with 2 or more structures with Intermediate pyramid that includes Advanced Pyrar Advanced Pyramid that includes Highly advanced pyramid that includes 1 or more structures with 2 or more structures with 2 or more structures with 3 or more structures with 3 or more structures with 4 or more structures with 1 basic skills to the prep level position or above, lacking complexity Synchronized flyers not required 2 or more basic skills to the prep level position or above, lacking complexity Synchronized flyers not required OR 1 intermediate skill to the prep level position or above Synchronized flyers not required 2 or more intermediate skills to the prep level position or above Synchronized flyers not required OR 1 advanced skill performed with 1 flyer being executed to the extended position 3 or more intermediate skills performed to the prep level position performed by 2 or more synchronized flyers OR 2 advanced skills performed with 1 flyer 1 of the 2 skills being executed to the extended position 2 advanced skills performed with 2 flyers 1 of the 2 skills being executed to the extended position by 2 or more synchronized flyers OR 3 advanced skills performed with 1 flyer 2 of the 3 skills being executed to the extended position 2 advanced skills with 2 of the 2 skills being executed to the extended position all performed by 2 or more synchronized flyers 3 advanced with 2 of the 3 skills being executed to the extended position all performed by 2 or more synchronized flyers 4 advanced skills with 2 of the 4 skills being executed to the extended position all performed by 2 or more synchronized flyers EXE 1- 3- -8 9-10 Excellent technique, timing, synchronization, poor dismounts, lacks flexibility of body positions, poor precision positions, Poor transitions Not very 3 or more dropped stunts; 7+ bobbles, falls, or missed stunts.
+Lots of stunt synchronization yes synchronization, no dismounts, average positions, average/f Average technique, good timing and synchronization, not very clean dismounts, average flexibility of body positions, average/fair precision Not very clean transitions Above average technique, timing, and synchronization; very good precision, very clean dismounts, above average flexibility of body positions Very clean transitions e, timing, and precision; perfect positions, majority mounts asitions 1-2 dropped stunts; multiple falls, or mi stunt movement. me minimal falls, or missed stunts.
+0 dropped stunts; 1-2 bobbles; no falls or missed stunts.
 Minimal to no stunt movement.

-2023 Competitive Cheerleading Official's Score Sheet Panel C - Partner Stunts/Pyramids
+2024 Competitive Cheerleading Official's Score Sheet Panel C - Partner Stunts/Pyramids

-Number on Squad CLASS/ REGION PANEL C PRIMARY PARTNEI R STUNTS Areas of EXE Improvement SCORE ☐ Missed Stunts ☐ Bobbles ☐ Flyer Fori n ☐ Formations 7.07 ☐ Dropped Stunts ☐ Precision ☐ Flexibility 7 ☐ Synchronizatio nchronization 8 ☐ Cleanup Dismounts ☐ Timing ☐ Stability □ Falls EXE 10 ☐ Missed Dismounts ☐ Stunt Movement ☐ Stunt Tecl hnique Decimal of permitted SECONDARY STUN rs/ Tosses/Coed Areas of EXE Improvement ☐ Missed Stunts □ Bobbles ☐ Flyer Fori n ☐ Formations SQUAD 5 ☐ Dropped Stunts ☐ Precision ☐ Flexibility I ☐ Synchronizatio Synchronization ☐ Cleanup Dismounts ☐ Timing ☐ Stability □ Falls EXE 6 ☐ Toss Technique ☐ Toss Height ☐ Stunt Mov tunt Movement ie Decimal of .5 permitted ☐ Did not meet coed requ uirements ☐ Coed Tecl hnique COED DOD 5 PYRAMIDS Areas of EXE Improvement ☐ Flyer Form ☐ Flow ☐ Improve 7 Transitions Synchronized DOD ☐ Precision ☐ Missed Elements ☐ Cleanup F Releases ☐ Timing DOD 8 □ Drops ☐ Bobbles ☐ Pace ☐ Connections EXE 10 ☐ Stability ☐ Falls ☐ Stunt Mov vement ☐ Stunt Techniqu ie Decimal of permitted SUB TOTAL SCORI E LE GIBLY SIGN Y OUR FULL NA ME OFFICIAL 5 SIGNATURE OFFICIAL (
+Number on Squad CLASS/ EGION PANET C PRIMARY PARTNEI R STUNTS Areas of EXE Improvement SCORE ☐ Missed Stunts ☐ Bobbles ☐ Flyer Fori n ☐ Formations DOD 8 ☐ Dropped Stunts ☐ Precision ☐ Flexibility 7 ☐ Synchronization n рор 0 ☐ Cleanup Dismounts ☐ Timing ☐ Stability □ Falls EXE 10 ☐ Missed Dismounts ☐ Stunt Movement ☐ Stunt Tecl hnique Decimal of permitted SECONDARY STUN rs/ Tosses/Coed Areas of EXE Improvement ☐ Missed Stunts ☐ Bobbles ☐ Flyer Fori n ☐ Formations SQUAD ☐ Dropped Stunts ☐ Precision ☐ Flexibility 7 ☐ Synchronizatio 5 ☐ Cleanup Dismounts ☐ Timing ☐ Stability □ Falls EXE 6 ☐ Toss Technique ☐ Toss Height ☐ Stunt Mov ☐ Stunt Movement ☐ Stunt Technique ie Decimal of .5 permitted ☐ Did not meet coed requ uirements ☐ Coed Tecl hnique COED DOD 5 PYRAMIDS Areas of EXE Improvement ☐ Flyer Form ☐ Flow ☐ Improve 7 Transitions ransitions DOD ☐ Precision ☐ Missed Elements ☐ Cleanup F Releases ☐ Timing עטע 8 □ Drops ☐ Bobbles ☐ Pace ☐ Connections EXE 10 ☐ Stability □ Falls ☐ Stunt Mov ovement ie Decimal of permitted SUB TOTAL SCORI E LE GIBLY SIGN Y OUR FULL NA ME OFFICIAL 5 SIGNATURE OFFICIAL (SIGNATURE